Cease hit on arm by comebacker, White Sox top Indians 1-0 - WHIZ News

 CLEVELAND (AP) — Chicago starter Dylan Cease left after being struck on the right arm by a comebacker in the sixth inning as the White Sox beat Cleveland 1-0 on Friday night in Indians ace Shane Bieber’s return.

-The White Sox said Cease has a right triceps contusion and that X-rays were negative.
+The playoff-bound White Sox said Cease has a right triceps contusion and that X-rays were negative.
+He was sporting a bruise on the upper back portion of his pitching arm following the game after being hit by a one-hopper from Bradley Zimmer.

+“I wasn’t able to get out of the way,” Cease said.
+“It feels good now.
+I don’t anticipate on missing any time.
+I know I want to make at least one more start before the postseason.
+It could have been a lot worse.”

 Bieber retired all nine hitters he faced in his first start for the Indians since June 13.
-The reigning AL Cy Young Award winner missed over three months because of a strained right shoulder.
+The reigning AL Cy Young Award winner missed over three months because of a strained right shoulder, but made it clear during his during his lengthy rehab that he wanted to return this season.

+“A lot hard work, a lot of emotion, a lot of ups and downs kind of coming to fruition, but ultimately this was the goal, whether it’s for 12 starts, two starts, one start, it’s to come back and to come back strong and come back healthy,” Bieber said

-Luis Robert hit a leadoff home run in the fifth for the White Sox, who clinched the AL Central on Thursday despite dealing with key injuries to several players.
+Luis Robert hit a leadoff home run in the fifth for the White Sox, who clinched the AL Central on Thursday despite dealing with injuries to several key players throughout the season.

 Cease (13-7) struck out nine and allowed three hits in 5 1/3 innings, lowering his ERA to 3.95.
 Craig Kimbrel struck out the side in the eighth and Liam Hendricks pitched the ninth for his 35th save.

-Cease breezed into the sixth but was hit on his pitching arm by a one-hopper from Bradley Zimmer that rolled behind the mound with one out.
+Cease breezed into the sixth but was hit by Zimmer’s hard grounder that rolled behind the mound with one out.
 Cease grabbed his arm and knelt behind the mound.

 Chicago manager Tony La Russa, pitching coach Ethan Katz, a team trainer and the White Sox infielders surrounded Cease, who got to his feet and walked on the infield grass.